 Three long weeks later, I found out that I had been accepted.
 Elated is an understatement.
 Crying in the hallway outside of the ER isn’t necessarily a position that I wanted to find myself in, but hearing from my mother over the phone that I was finally going to be going to medical school was overwhelming.
 At last, I could relax (relatively speaking).

 I find that my mind often wanders.
 Past experiences, future experiences, nothing out of its grasp.
 To that end, I have considered a sort of journal as a way to vent and reflect to myself.
-This page serves as my outlet, to help me reflect those ponderings which I find to be at least mildly significant to myself.
+This page serves as my outlet, to help me reflect those ponderings which I find to be at least mildly significant.